 The Artist as Shaman

-If I can uncover and develop my innate wish to listen, then I can access something far more valuable and powerful than our contemporary art culture generally offers, or even suspects is there to be actively engaged with more than occasionally.
+If I can uncover and develop my innate wish to listen, then I can access something far more valuable and powerful than our contemporary art culture generally offers, or even suspects is there to be actively engaged with more than occasionally and accidentally.

 Thus the shaman types, not actually extinguished from society but merely unrecognised as such, have found themselves in many undercover shamanic roles in modern society: as doctors, psychotherapists, ministers and artists of all kinds.
 People with a gift for healing and second sight.
 In our advanced civilisation though, the structured disciplines they find themselves encumbered by, can only give reign to their gifts in limited ways.
 The witch hunt is still on.